Short story by Michael Botur

 Before Carl and Lydia one after the other experienced heart failure and collapsed under palm leaves in a black tropical cloud made of searing, slapping cold raindrops 1400 metres up a muddy volcano, poisoned by roughly-mixed bath salts which made their hearts pump so furiously that each released a clot into the bloodstream, big Carl stopped climbing and said between gasps he couldn’t possibly go on without a smoke, and stroked little Lydia’s hair and almost completed a perfect French plait before his limbs spasmed then froze and his eyes became stiff, bulging cueballs, pink with bloodshot.

-‘I heard that,’ the Camp Commandant interrupted, frowning at the dark blue stormclouds above.
+‘I heard that,’ Evan the camp commandant interrupted, frowning at the dark blue stormclouds above.
 ‘Can you hurry up and move your feet already?
 You’d better not be smoking cigarettes in there.’

 ‘Promise we’re not smokin ciggies,’ Lydia chimed, and the two of them cracked up laughing.